sgt1796/Dynamic_System/README.md

 ### Current Scripts

 1. **Gingerbreadman Map**:
-   - **Description**: Visualizes the Gingerbreadman map, a type of chaotic map from R^2 to R^2.
+   - **Description**: Visualizes the Gingerbreadman map, a type of chaotic map from R^2 to R^2 that has a signiture gingerbreadman-like chaotic region.
 Generates orbits of the map using randomly generated starting points.
    - **Dependencies**: `latex2exp`
    - **Location**: `Gingerbreadman/`

 2. **Iterated Function Systems (IFS)**:
-   - **Description**: Repeatedly applies a mapping function to visualize iterated function systems.
-Supports indefinite number of variable for higher dimensional mapping functions.
+   - **Description**: IFS repeatedly (or alternatingly) applies a mapping function to itself.
+Which is on common analysis and visualization method for dynamic systems.
+IFS supports indefinite number of variable for higher dimensional mapping functions.
    - **Dependencies**: `tidyverse`, `ggplot2`, `plotly`, `shiny`
    - **Location**: `IFS/`
    - **Shiny App**: An interactive UI is available in `IFS_shiny/` and can be accessed at [IFS Shiny App](https://sgt1796.shinyapps.io/IFS_shiny/)